hendrixjoseph/hendrixjoseph.github.io/_posts/2021-06-29-tax-deductions-for-travel-bloggers.md

 The trip there had $463 in potential tax deductions.
 The trip back had $353.
 The grand total was $816.

-That make's that $816 free, right?
+That makes that $816 free, right?
 Since I could just "deduct it from my taxes"?

 No. That means my taxable income would be reduced by $816.